TurboGears/tg2docs/docs/turbogears/configuration/rendering.rst

 advantages to the search path syntax.

-Making a module available to all Genshi templates
+Making a module available to all Templates
 ---------------------------------------------------
 Sometimes you want to expose an entire module to all of the templates in your templates directory.
 Perhaps you have a form library you